tgstation/common_core/The_Esoteric.md

 Certain entities that have been identified as demons or devils have been seen on stations.
 It is unknown if these beings are connected to the likes of other beings beyond the veil or something else entirely.
 The sighting of such beings seems to line up more with the rise of the Wizard Federation than the invention of bluespace technology suggest a correlation.

 ### Yalp Elor
 A collection of individuals calling themself the cult of Yalp Elor seemed to have supernatural divination powers.
 These cultists had grown in numbers for a few decades.
 The group was eventually discovered in a warehouse drenched in their blood with most of them dead after an anonymous tip.
-The living cultists were detained by the Spinward Stellar Coalition Interrogation.
+The living cultists were detained by SSC Military units.
 Most were executed at the pressuring of Nanotrasen.
 Interrogation has revealed that these cultists are aware of reserve a deep hatred of Nar-Sie and her cultists.
 The remaining few members of the cult are being held in Spinward superjails indefinity.
 ***

 ## Amusing factoids
-* Some say they saw Ratvar’s body falling from the sky when Reebee was destroyed
+* Some say they saw Ratvar’s body falling from the sky when Reebe was destroyed
 * Nanotrasen legally owns all of its employee’s souls
 * Failure to confess to practicing unapproved religions will be met by being held under a large rock until the time of confession